inkstitch/inkstitch/collections/_tutorial/de/inkstitch-logo.md

 toc: true
 image: /assets/images/tutorials/logo/InkStitch_Multi_Color.svg

-topic: "branding-guide" #This is the key we are searching for in _tutorials/002-001-branding-guide.md.
+topic: "branding-guide-de" #This is the key we are searching for in _tutorials/002-001-branding-guide.md.
 It serves to include this file to the tutorial navigation.

 tutorial-typ:
   - Beispieldatei